DeannaCarina/HarryPotterQuiz/README.md

     <li>Over 25s</li>
 </ul>

-This four-quadrant theory means that I must make the web-quiz accessible to everyone, and have it appeal to anyone that visits no matter their age, gender, ethnicity, or other demographic characteristics and features.
+This four-quadrant theory means that I must make the web-quiz accessible to everyone, and have it appeal to anyone that visits no matter their age, gender, ethnicity, or other demographic characteristics and features, as anybody can be a fan of Harry Potter.

 #### User Stories

-<strong>As a new AND returning customer I want to...</strong>
+<strong>As a new AND returning user I want to...</strong>
 <ul>
     <li>Know the purpose of the website as soon as I navigate to the home/landing page</li>
     <li>Navigate the website quickly and effectively</li>